NexGenCloud/hyperstack-sdk-go/docs/SnapshotEventsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiFetchAllEventsForASnapshotRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListSnapshotEventsRequest struct via the builder pattern

 Name | Type | Description  | Notes